EncycNet/Encyc-Relations/README.md

 * all relations files include EntryID, headword, and at least one relation column
 * relation names are stated in singular and are not abbreviated
 * relation names **must** match the column header in the file (same names and order)
+* columns for additional IDs for references are titled "target" and are listed in the filename as well
 * merge CSV files that would have the same name (e.g. Lemmasynonym1, Lemmasynonym2, etc.)

 | Letter   |      Tag     |